 To reproduce or publish such material in a new work of WUR, for example, in a research paper, presentation, app or audio-visual work, either a statutory limitation must apply (e.g., the citation right; see Citing & Plagiarism), or permission must be granted by the owner of the copyright of the third party material.
-That permission can also be obtained through a Creative Commons-license (see question below: What is a Creative Commons license?).
+That permission can also be obtained through a Creative Commons-licence (see question below: What is a Creative Commons licence?).

 When developing a new work, a WUR employee may be inspired by the publicly available work of third parties.
 This includes the situation where a WUR employee views a recording or MOOC from another institution and chooses the same set-up for his/her own MOOC or where the employee chooses the same style for his/her materials.

 Ownership of copyright on a new, original work created by WUR employees that was inspired by the work of others is vested in WUR as employer.
 The key question is whether the new work of WUR is sufficiently different from the work that served as inspiration.
 If the works are similar, then the copyright of the third party may be infringed, which means that the use (i.e., reproducing and making the work publicly available) is not permitted without prior permission of the third party.
-That permission is considered a license (see question below: What is a license?).
+That permission is considered a licence (see question below: What is a licence?).